 Be aware that not all cell phones can be tethered, but the majority of them can.
-For instance, I have two cell phones; one runs Android and the other runs the Apple iOS operating system.
-One of them can be tethered but the other cannot.
+For instance, I used to have two cell phones; one ran Android and the other ran the Apple iOS operating system.
+One of them could be tethered but the other could not.
 Sometimes the cell phone manufacturer decides not to allow tethering and some cell phone providers will either not allow tethering or will charge extra for the capability.

 If your Apple iOS, Android, or Windows Mobile cell phone does have the capability to be tethered, the process is easy.
 Step-by-step instructions are available in an article by Brian Burgess in the GizMag web site at http://www.gizmag.com/how-to-turn-your-smartphone-into-a-wi-fi-hotspot/32544.

 Warning: be aware that some cell phone companies charge extra for tethering while others do not.
 Check your cell phone carrier’s web page or call their customer service department for details.